jake-knerr/jakes-dictionary/README.md

 #### Language Lawyer

 a software engineer familiar with many drawbacks and features of a particular programming language.

+#### Laravel

+an open source MVC framework for PHP.

+#### Large Language Model (LLM)

+a language model that is trained on a large corpus of text and works by taking an input text and repeatedly predicting the next token or word.

 #### Last In First Out (LIFO)